Revoltella Museum

-The Revoltella Museum (Museo Revoltella) is a modern art gallery founded in Trieste in 1872 by Baron Pasquale Revoltella.
-The baron, after he left his house to the city (located in Piazza Venezia) and all the works, furniture and books it contained.
+The Revoltella Museum (Museo Revoltella) is a modern art gallery founded in Trieste, Italy, in 1872 by Baron Pasquale Revoltella.
+The baron left his house to the city (located in Piazza Venezia), including all the artworks, furniture and books it contained.

 Museum

 The main building, designed by Friedrich Hitzig, was built in 1858.
-In order to expand the original collection in 1907 the city acquired the Brunner palace located nearby.
+In 1907, in order to expand the original collection, the city acquired the Brunner palace located nearby.
 However, this building was only put to full use in 1963, following a reconstruction by Carlo Scarpa.
 The museum today is composed of three buildings with a total exhibition area of 4,000 square meters and the main entrance from Via Diaz.

 Exhibits

 In addition to the works bequeathed by baron Revoltella, the city also acquired additional artworks over the years.